intercom-archive/intercom-admin-tool/Readme.md

 # Intercom Admin Tool
-- An admin tool that adds extra functionality to Intercom
+- A proof of concept admin tool that adds extra functionality to Intercom

 ## Current Features
 - Retrieve conversation transcript